DiegoWongsiu/Machine-Bias-Analysis-on-COMPAS/README.md

 ## Objective
 The objective of this data analysis is to identify the factors that contribute to recidivism among offenders and the biased prediction problem on COMPAS assessment, and propose a cost-sensitive learning to mitigate it.

+## Content

+### Basic Analysis
+1. Overall situation
+2. Detail Description of specific features. (charge degree, legal status, decile score, recidivist, sex, race, age)

+### Factor Analysis
+1. Correlation of factors.
+2. Feature analysis classified by recidivist.
+3. Hypothesis test on the significant factors.

+### Bias Analysis
+1. Thresholding the scoring system
+2. Racial bias analysis on accuracy, false positive rate, positive predictive rate, false omission rate.
+3. Cost sensitive learning

+## Result
+African-Americans are disadvantaged in terms of false positive rate for 20% comparing with the others.
+Their cost grows higher than the others as the harm of false positive increases.
+The cost sensitive learning mitigated the situation.